DigitalSpartan/SPARTA-STRESSA/README.md

 # SPARTA-STRESSA
 ## NOTICE ##
---Windows may initially flag the program as a threat.
+--TO INSTALL THE FILES "CODE" AND CLICK "DOWNLOAD ZIP" --Windows may initially flag the program as a threat.
 To get around this; simply double click the notification> click the file name > click allow on device > click start actions